Jacksonville CDL DUI Attorney for Commercial Truck Drivers

 As you can see, driving under the influence can put your career as a commercial driver at risk.
 A single DUI conviction for operating your personal vehicle under the influence or operating your commercial vehicle at .04 or greater can knock you off the job for a year.
 One of these incidents combined with a prior refusal or certain other offenses can prevent you from ever driving commercially again.

 With your livelihood on the line, you should get knowledgeable guidance right away.
-Call 904-513-3905 to schedule your free consultation with Attorney Matt Lufrano, an experienced and knowledgeable criminal defense attorney.
+Call 904-513-3905 to schedule your free consultation with Attorney Matt Lufrano, an experienced and knowledgeable Jacksonville criminal law attorney.

 Frequently Asked Questions about CDL DUI Charges